Mide6x/Housing-Prediction-With-R/README.md

 ## Introduction
 This is an assignment given in my DAT 611 course and it seemed rather challenging.
 This is a full process done with R which includes:
+### MODEL: ARIMA (AutoRegressive Integrated Moving Average)

 ## Ojectives
--> Predict the next year of US housing prices
--> Get experience with using real economic data
--> Visualize the data
--> Understand underlying assumptions about the data
--> Learn about predictive modeling using the ARIMA method
+a.
+Predict the next year of US housing prices, b.
+Get experience with using real economic data, c.
+Visualize the data, d.
+Understand underlying assumptions about the data, e.
+Learn about predictive modeling using the ARIMA method

 ## Detailed Objectives
 ### 1. Data Sourcing and Loading: